GQCG-edu/bootcamp/training/README.md

 In this training we will first focussing on acquiring high-level skills using freely available resources that run in your browser (Software as a Service).
 After you have obtained these skills, we will break free from the confines of this resources and transition to a much more powerful Platform as a Service.
 At the end of this training, you will be able to run scientific simulations on highly powerful supercomputers.

-> If you encounter technical problems, please open an [issue](#managing-your-progress-and-getting-help-with-github) so that you we can document the solution in a PR that resolves that issue.
+> If you encounter technical problems, please open an [issue](#managing-your-progress-and-getting-help-with-github) so that together we can document the solution in a PR that resolves that issue.

 ## Software as a Service